 The community will implement even more stringent limited access protocols and may restrict entry to the community further as an infection control and prevention measure.

-In consultation with state, county and local authorities , the PMMA Senior Leadership Team determined the best way to protect existing residents is to suspend new admissions to assisted living and health care while communities are on limited access to visitors as advised by the CMS guidance March 13, 2020.
+In consultation with state, county and local authorities, the PMMA Senior Leadership Team determined the best way to protect existing residents was to suspend new admissions to assisted living and health care while communities are on limited access to visitors as advised by the CMS guidance March 13, 2020.